hapax/hapax.github.io/_posts/2020-07-14-alien-maths-1.md

 *Anything* made up of interlocking capacities and abilities has a functional gestalt, a fluency of action when those capacities and abilities are successfully operated in tandem.
+(In fact, one can associate a gestalt to unrelated functions, but the following arguments are sufficient to my mind.)
 By that rather liberal definition, there is a functional gestalt associated with being a brick or a flock of birds.
 I think it is reasonable and interesting to think about the *umwelt*